 The Speaking domain is administered to each student individually.
 The Test Examiner reads aloud the directions, spoken presentations, and the questions to the student, with one exception.
 Summarize an Academic Presentation is delivered via an audio recording that is played through a secure online portal.
-Note that the audio recordings are not provided with this Practice Test; however, the audio scripts are included.
+Note that the audio recording is not provided with this Practice Test; however, the audio script is included.
 The Test Examiner scores the Speaking questions as the test is being administered.